Teri Roche Drobnick

 Before tapping into her creative side, Teri worked as a clinical social worker for a kidney transplant program.
 She loved her work, but left it to raise her two active daughters.
 She will always treasure the years she had at home with her girls; volunteering in the classroom, participating on site council, starting an after school enrichment program, mentoring and managing numerous traveling soccer teams.

 Teri's social work background influences many of her subjects and storylines.
 She is motivated by the possibility of inspiring compassion and acceptance in the next generation.
-She participates in two critique groups, 12x12, SCBWI and has attended numerous writing conferences, is actively building her platform on social media.
+She participates in two critique groups, 12x12, SCBWI, has attended numerous writing conferences and is actively building her platform on social media.
 She is represented by Stephen Fraser of The Jennifer De Chiari Literary Agency

 Teri lives in Petaluma, CA with her husband and her best friend, Hobie, the dog.
 When she's not writing or sewing, you can find Teri rowing on the Petaluma River with her teammates.